+Figure 1 – IECEx Assessment Flowchart (refer to table for details of each step)

-Section 2 – On going surveillance of ECB
+Section 2 – On going surveillance of ExCBs

-This Section applies to ExCBs that have been accepted into the IECEx Scheme for the scope of issuing IECEx Certification to Ex Service Facilities involved in selection of Ex equipment and design of Ex installations.
+This Section applies to ExCBs that have been already accepted into the IECEx Certified Service Facilities Scheme for issuing IECEx Certification to Ex Service Facilities involved in selection of Ex equipment and design of Ex installations.

 The purpose of on-going assessments is to satisfy the International Ex community that ExCBs maintain their facilities and capabilities that enabled their entry into the Scheme.